Finite temperature quantum noise correlations as a probe for topological helical edge modes: Quantum noise in quantum Hall setup

-There is one particular case as well, i.e., the quantum noise correlation between terminals 2 and 4 is precisely zero since both the thermal noise and shot noise-like contributions vanish.
-Similarly, we can calculate autocorrelation for each of the terminals.
-For this purpose, we have to use the formula for finite temperature quantum noise given in Eq.
-(1), the case $\alpha = \beta$.
-The autocorrelation in contact 1 is,
+{Here also, the shot noise-like contributions vanish because of the elements of s-matrix as in Eq. (\ref{eq:12}).} There is one particular case as well, i.e., the quantum noise correlation between terminals 2 and 4 which is precisely zero since both the {thermal noise-like} and {shot noise-like} contributions vanish. {The thermal noise-like contribution ($S_{24}^{th}$) is zero, since there is no direct tunneling process between terminals 2 and 4.}